ivanreese/visual-programming-codex/README.md

 1. [Communities](communities.md) — Places to talk amongst ourselves.
 1. [Impressions](impressions) — My 2¢

 This is a perpetual work-in-progress, inspired by Shaun Lebron's [History of Lisp Parens](https://github.com/shaunlebron/history-of-lisp-parens).
-It's small right now, but will grow and gain structure and substance over the coming years.
-If you know of anything that could or should be added, please do open an issue or pull request.
-(Personally, I haven't had much time or energy to update this recently — but I am capturing all the interesting VPLs I hear about as [issues](https://github.com/ivanreese/visual-programming-codex/issues), so check those out if you're looking for more.)
+It's fallen into a deep slumber, but will likely reawaken at some point in the coming years.
+If you know of anything that could or should be added, please do open an [issue](https://github.com/ivanreese/visual-programming-codex/issues) — that's where I've been placing every interesting project that I happen upon.

-If you're looking for ideas to implement in your own visual programming tool, you might enjoy my thoughts on this [amazing, totally made up VPL](impressions/app-store-illustration.md).
+Also, it's worth flagging that my personal focus is on the node-wire style of visual programming interface.
+(I don't think there have been any truly *great* node-wire tools yet, but that it wouldn't be too difficult to make one if someone were sufficiently motivated and did their research.)
+So given my focus, this repo does a poor job of representing spreadsheets, state charts, block languages, and other presently popular forms of visual programming.

-If you'd like to discuss visual programming, [DM me on Twitter](https://twitter.com/spiralganglion) or scroll down to the contact section on [my website](http://spiralganglion.com).
+In closing, if you'd like to discuss visual programming, the best place is the [Future of Coding slack](https://futureofcoding.org), but you can also scroll down to the contact section on [my website](http://spiralganglion.com).